-To view your form conversion reports, go to ExactMetrics » Reports » Forms from the WordPress dashboard.
+To view your form conversions report, go to ExactMetrics » Reports » Forms from your WordPress admin.

 The forms report shows you how many impressions and conversions each form has triggered.
 Conversions are calculated using the number of total clicks on the form’s Submit or Send button.

-Do you offer downloadable content such as freebies or digital downloads on your website?
-Tracking file download buttons will help you determine how users engage with those files.
+Do you offer downloadable content on your website, such as freebies or digital downloads for sale?
+Tracking file download buttons helps you determine how users engage with those files.

-ExactMetrics automatically tracks file downloads for common file types, including:
+ExactMetrics automatically tracks file downloads for many common file types, including:

 - Zip Files